Today’s guest post is written by Stephen from the trip goes on, please scroll down to the bottom of this post where you

 Kaeng Krachan National Park – Thailand

-Kaeng Krachan National Park is not very easy to get to if you don’t have your own transport, but Not easy to get to if you don’t have your own transport, but would be great if you were caravan or motor home.
+Kaeng Krachan National Park is not very easy to get to if you don’t have your own transport, but Not easy to get to if you don’t have your own transport, but would be great if you were travelling with a caravan or motor home.
 This helps make it a rewardingly tranquil destination away from the partygoers and backpackers that descent on Thailand.

 The park is home to a vast array of wildlife including elephants, tigers, leopards, monkeys, rare birds, butterflies, snakes, spiders and lizards to name but a few.